xprova/xprova-website/src/contact.md

 on this website interesting please get in touch and let us know what you think.

-At the moment xprova is still in active development and is not yet available online.
-If you would like to be notified when this changes please email and we'll keep you posted.
+At the moment Xprova is still in active development and is not yet available for general use.
+If you'd like to have a look at the tool's source code or attempt to build it, have a look at the instructions in [Download](download.htm).
+Feel free to drop me an email if you'd like to stay posted and be notified when a release version becomes available.

 <ul class="demo-list-three mdl-list">
 <li class="mdl-list__item mdl-list__item--three-line">